 Capturing an area of the screen, a window, or the full screen could not be made easier.
 With the fully customizable hot-keys you can assign any key to capture whatever image, whenever you want - even from a stylish web page.

 When working with images, one often finds that they need to be converted in order to send to somebody else.
-If it’s not only the image format that needs conversion but other various options, to process many images requires a great deal of time and effort, making the work tedious.
+If it’s not only the image format that needs converting but other various options as well, then , processing many images will requires a great deal of time and effort, making the work tedious.